wna-se/seek4science.github.io/_pages/faq.md

 Data can be shared such that only information about the data is visible, or so that the data itself can also be downloaded.
 If you can read information about the data, but not access the data itself, you may contact the data holder directly to request permission using the “request permission” button.

-### What data can be retrieved from SEEK?
+### What data can be retrieved from FAIRDOM-SEEK?
 Any data uploaded can be downloaded, provided you have access permission.
 Where data are linked via a URL, you will have to follow the URL to access the data.

-### How secure is my data in SEEK?
+### How secure is my data in FAIRDOM-SEEK?
 SEEK is built on the secure Ruby on Rails framework, and it is updated regularly and secured through https.
 We recommend that users use unique passwords.

 ### How do I request restricted data?
 If you can see and item, but do not have download access, there is a request button, which you can use to submit a request for the data.
 When doing so, an email will be sent to the owner of the data.
-You can of course also contact the author directly, if they have provided contact details in SEEK.
+You can of course also contact the author directly, if they have provided contact details in FAIRDOM-SEEK.

-### Can I refer from SEEK data to my data stored in another (public) repository?
+### Can I refer from FAIRDOM-SEEK data to my data stored in another (public) repository?
 Yes, you can add data as a URL, which is common in the case of publications.

-### Can I build an interface to get data from SEEK to my analysis tool? and back?
+### Can I build an interface to get data from FAIRDOM-SEEK to my analysis tool? and back?
 Yes, you can use a RESTful API to access the data within SEEK, and export as JSON or RDF.
 Some data is also exported as Comma Separated Values (CSV).
 Details about using the API can be found at [https://docs.seek4science.org/help/user-guide/api.html](https://docs.seek4science.org/help/user-guide/api.html)

-### What is the distribution License for SEEK?
+### What is the distribution License for FAIRDOM-SEEK?
 SEEK is open source software, and is distributed under the [BSD-3](https://github.com/seek4science/seek/blob/master/BSD-LICENSE) clause License.
-The source code is all available, to find out more please visit our Getting SEEK page.
+The source code is all available, to find out more please visit our Getting FAIRDOM-SEEK page.

-### Can I install my own version of SEEK?
+### Can I install my own version of FAIRDOM-SEEK?
-Yes, please visit our [Getting SEEK page](/get_seek) for information on how to install your own copy of SEEK.
-You also have the option to download a Virtual Machine image if you wish to try out a SEEK installation quickly.
+Yes, please visit our [Getting FAIRDOM-SEEK page](/get_seek) for information on how to install your own copy of FAIRDOM-SEEK.
+You also have the option to download a Virtual Machine image if you wish to try out a FAIRDOM-SEEK installation quickly.